 "Interesting, I believe there is more to this story, please continue."

-"A prophecy from a Seer stated that The Dark Lord's downfall would be that of a child born as the seven month dies and he received word of this.
+"A prophecy from a Seer stated that the Dark Lord's downfall would be that of a child born as the seven month dies and he received word of this.
 He tracked down families with newborn children and slaughtered them, whether the birthday coincided with the prophecy or not.
-On Halloween night of 1981 he came to the home of The Potters, and although extreme measures had been taken to hide them, there was a traitor and spy in their midst.
+On Halloween night of 1981, he came to the home of the Potters, and although extreme measures had been taken to hide them, there was a traitor and spy in their midst.
 It led to the death of James and Lily Potter.
-The Dark Lord attempted to kill the child, but in doing so he destroyed his mortal body, and the child was left alive, with nothing but a scar to show for it.
+The Dark Lord attempted to kill the child but in doing so he destroyed his mortal body, and the child was left alive with nothing but a scar to show for it.
 The child was taken and hidden away with his non-magical relatives for the next eleven years until he received his letter to attend Hogwarts School for Witchcraft and Wizardry.
-For the next four years, this child faced death, deceit and dark creatures, along with his two best friends, they fought off The Dark Lord trying to return to his full power.
-But their fourth year, a tournament was held in order to bring together three Wizarding International Schools and it was this year, that The Dark Lord returned to full power, after using a dark ritual to gain back his mortal body.
-The war had continued, but the public and government refused to believe the child, his friends and Albus Dumbledore.
-It wasn't until a year later, when a battle took place in the centre of the government headquarters, where they were no longer unable to deny that He had returned, and the war was made official.
+For the next four years, this child faced death, deceit and dark creatures, and along with his two best friends, they fought against the Dark Lord's attempts of regaining his full power.
+But their fourth year, a tournament was held in order to bring together three Wizarding International Schools and it was this year, that the Dark Lord returned to full power after using a dark ritual to gain back his mortal body.
+The war continued but the public and government refused to believe the child, his friends and Albus Dumbledore when they told of the happenings of the previous year.
+It wasn't until a year later, when a battle took place in the centre of the government headquarters, when they were no longer able to deny that He had returned, and the war was made official.
 Less than a year ago, Hogwarts was invaded by His followers, and Dumbledore was murdered.
-Since then, The Dark Lord has been raging chaos throughout Wizarding Europe and the Muggle World, killing, raping and torturing those that do not possess magic, as well as those that are magical, but are born of non-magical parents.
+Since then, the Dark Lord has been raging chaos throughout Wizarding Europe and the Muggle World, killing, raping and torturing those that do not possess magic, as well as those that are magical but are born of non-magical parents.
 Those he considers blood traitors are also targeted."

 "Why has it taken so long to defeat him?"

-"We recently discovered that when The Dark Lord was a teenage boy, still attending Hogwarts, he found a form of magic that was supposed to have been wiped from existence due to its truly horrific and dark nature.
-He split his soul into fragments and encased them into objects, effectively giving him immortality.
+"We recently discovered that when the Dark Lord was a teenage boy, still attending Hogwarts, he found a form of magic that had been wiped from existence due to its truly horrific and dark nature.
+He split his soul into fragments and encased them into objects, giving him immortality.
 The Dark Lord cannot be killed or destroyed until each object is found and destroyed.
 We believe there to be six.
 I have been on a mission this past year, searching for these objects and a way to destroy them."

 "We have discovered the identity of all six of the objects.
 Three have already been destroyed, one has been retrieved and we are waiting for a way to destroy it.
-We believe one is hiding within Hogwarts itself, and it is difficult to obtain since the school is now under the control of The Dark Lord and his followers, and we believe the final object to be the pet of The Dark Lord, which he has by his side twenty-four-seven.
-We ourselves have a few spies within the ranks of The Dark Lord, and they are feeding us information regarding future raids and targets, so we may prevent them."
+We believe one is hiding within Hogwarts itself, and it's difficult to obtain as the school is now under the control of the Dark Lord and his followers.
+We believe the final object to be the pet of the Dark Lord, which he has by his side twenty-four-seven.
+We, ourselves, have a few spies within the ranks of the Dark Lord's army, and they are feeding us information regarding future raids and targets, so we may prevent them."

 Aro's eyes flickered to the right and he leaned over slightly, as Marcus did the same and whispered something in his ear.
 Aro's eyes flickered between her and someone stood close to the thrones but she didn't move her stare from him, not that it mattered, the two figures wore hooded cloaks, hiding their faces.

-"Intriguing," he muttered, sitting up straight.
-"That is a lovely tale, Miss Granger," his lip twitched when she clenched her hands and gritted her teeth.
+"Intriguing," he muttered, straightening his posture.
+"That is a lovely tale, Miss.
+Granger," his lip twitched when she clenched her hands and gritted her teeth.
 "Would you mind verifying it?"

-He held out a hand to her and she looked at it before slowly walking towards the dais, walking up the steps and stopping in front of him.
-She put her hand in his and he placed his other hand over hers.
+He held out a hand to her expectantly and she glanced at it before slowly walking towards the dais, ascending up the steps and stopping in front of him, placing her hand in his and he covered it with his other one.

 "What is it, brother?"
 Caius spoke for the first time since her entering the room.